Frequently asked questions

 I’ve applied.
 Now what?

 Thanks for applying!
 Only successful candidates will be contacted.
-You’ll then have an initial phone interview with one of our recruiters (approx. 20 minutes).
-We’ll discuss your résumé in more detail, test your language skills (if applicable) and, if there’s still a strong match, invite you to our one-day Air Canada Rouge interview event.
+You’ll then receive an invitation to complete a digital video interview.
+We look forward to seeing your personality shine through this digital interview and if there’s still a strong match, you’ll be invited to our one-day Air Canada Rouge interview event.

 I’m having technical issues applying online.
 What should I do?